We can help!

 Admissions wants to know how you will contribute to the diversity of perspectives at Northwestern.
 What has shaped you as a person and how has that made your perspective unique?
 What lessons have you learned and applied?
 Is there anything you can teach your classmates or peers about your hometown, culture, religion, identity, race, or ethnicity that they might not already know?
 Northwestern wants to know how your personal perspectives, beliefs, and/or lived experiences will affect the conversations you have and the ways in which you engage with the Wildcat community, so tell them a story that helps them to imagine the kind of student you’ll be on campus next fall.

-College Essay Advisors has years of experience guiding students one-on-one through the Northwestern supplemental essay writing process.
-We take a holistic approach to these essays, considering each student’s application package as a whole.
-It’s incredibly important to us that each student’s voice is preserved, and we pride ourselves in helping students to write successful Northwestern supplements that differentiate them from similarly qualified applicants.
+We at College Essay Advisors have been guiding students one-on-one through the essay writing process for the Northwestern supplements for over twenty years.
+We take a holistic approach to these essays, considering each student’s application package as a whole and identifying their strengths to highlight.
+Our Advisors accommodate each student’s scheduling needs to virtually brainstorm, draft, and revise winning essays.
+It’s incredibly important to us that each student’s voice is preserved, and we pride ourselves in helping students to write successful Northwestern supplemental essays that differentiate them from similarly qualified applicants.
+For more information, submit a contact form below or review our one-on-one advising services or list of student acceptances.

 Northwestern requires one (1) supplemental essay, but applicants are also encouraged to submit 1-2 optional essays, as well.